NatashaHull/AppAcademyProjects/Weekends/practice_project/README.md

 Follower App/Authentication Practice Project
 ==============================
-This is an application that I programmed in under 2 hours which has all the basic features of authentication as well as a handful of features relevant of following other users.
+This is an application that I programmed in under 2 hours which has all the basic features of authentication as well as a handful of features relevant for following other users.

-The prompt to create this app specified the following:
+The prompt to create this app was the following:

 * Profile page
   * Should see a list of people user is following and people who